aariasc/wcslc2019-cypress/README.md

 node_modules/.bin/cypress run --record --key <cypress-dashboard-key>
 ```

-The `cypress-dashboard-key` is available in the Settings section of the dashboard (ping Andres for details)
+The `cypress-dashboard-key` is available in the Settings section of the dashboard.

 [Link to Cypress Dashboard](https://dashboard.cypress.io/)